formkit/docs-content/api-reference/formkit-themes.md

 #### Parameters

-* `classes` — An object of input types with nested objects of sectionKeys and class lists
+* `classes` — An object of input types with nested objects of sectionKeys and class lists.

 #### Returns

- FormKitClassFunctions
+ An object of sectionKeys with class functions.

 ## TypeScript

 ### FormKitIconLoader

-A function that returns an icon SVG string
+A function that returns an icon SVG string.

 ```typescript
 interface FormKitIconLoader {